practicalli/neovim/docs/reference/modal-editing/index.md

 # Reference: Learn Vim-style Editing

-Learning vim-style multi-modal editing takes time and practice.
-Most importantly this approach can be learned in stages, as insert mode is the same editing experience as using most other editors.
+Learning vim-style multi-modal editing takes time and can be learned in stages

 Start with the multi-modal concept and the basics of navigation.
 Then adopt more normal and visual mode actions, including motions

-## Getting started
+!!!
+INFO "Interactive Tutorial in Neovim"
     `:Tutor` runs the intteractive tutorial built into neovim `(:help tutor` also runs the tutor)

+!!!
+INFO Online learning resources
-> vim adventures isa simple online game to teach you the fundamentals of vim-style editing.
+    [vim adventures](https://vim-adventures.com/) is a simple online game to teach the fundamentals of vim-style editing.

+## Essential commands

+Before starting Neovim for the first time, you should know these commands:

+++"i"++ to enter insert mode to type text as in any other editor

+++esc++ to leave insert mode and type commands in normal mode

+++"q"++ to quit Neovim

+++"q"++ ++"!"++ to save files and quit

+++"q"++ ++"!"++ to quit without saving

 ## Navigation and searching